 This is visually much different from the wild salmon and tastes quite different as well.
 If you are a skilled home cook, then absolutely reach for the wild salmon.
 It is much leaner as it has a much different taste to it.
 If you are looking for a more familiar flavor of salmon, then this is a solid option.

 This is a more peach-colored fish rather than the deep red orange-hued wild salmon.
-I’m not sure why there is coloring in this, but it is mentioned in the ingredients.
-If you are a less experienced cook, on a budget, or you have a tendency to overcook your fish out of fear that it might be underdone then this is for you.
+I'm not sure why there is coloring in this, but it is mentioned in the ingredients.
+If you are a less experienced cook, on a budget, or you tend to overcook your fish out of fear that it might be underdone, this is for you.

 This is the classic salmon flavor that you would expect.
 The package is pretty well sealed in case you do find the need to freeze this.
-For $9.39 or $9.99 per pound, this isn’t cheaply priced, but it is fairly priced.
+This isn't cheaply priced at $9.99 per pound, but it is fairly priced.
 This was a quality piece of fish.
-It’s sold in a reasonable size for a smaller household.
+It's sold in a reasonable size for a smaller household.

 Here is the visual rundown of what you get if you buy this product: